 Letter grade.
 Hours/semester: 48-54 lecture.
-Real estate markets, financing investment purchases, value of money and a well-diversified investment strategy, estimating costs and revenues of real estate investments, depreciation and tax considerations.
-(Meets the State requirements as one of two additional courses to move from the initial or temporary salesperson's license to a regular renewable salesperson's license.
-Also accepted for credit for the broker's license.)
+Real Estate as part of a larger, well-diversified investment strategy.
+Real Estate markets, financing investment purchases, value of money, estimating costs and revenues of real estate investments with some key legal, depreciation and tax considerations.
+(This course has been accepted by the California State Board of Real Estate for credit towards sales agent and broker licenses.)
 (AA, CSU)